-Figure 61
+Figure 74

-FAQ
+Frequently Asked Questions

-Frequently Asked Questions: This link in the help menu takes the user to the Frequently Asked Questions (FAQ) page, which displays a collection of commonly asked questions on the BCH along with their answers.
+Frequently Asked Questions link in the help menu takes the user to the Frequently Asked Questions (FAQ) on the BCH page, which displays a collection of commonly asked questions on the BCH along with their answers.
 The answers provide links to articles in the Protocol and to other information available through the BCH.
+Users also can download a PDF file with all FAQs by clicking a link in the top right corner of the page.